-Dedicated Attorney in Columbia for Nearly 20 Years
+Dedicated Attorney in Columbia for Over 20 Years

 A wrongful death lawsuit is never easy to handle, especially on your own.
 If you are facing a case of wrongful death and seek to recover damages for your loss, it will be in your best interest to find an experienced attorney familiar in handling cases of wrongful death.
 Columbia attorney Marion M. Moses is a sensible and results-driven advocate dedicated to the well-being of his clients.
 You can trust him to pay personalized attention to your case and handle the lawsuit from start to finish.
 He will fight for your rightful compensation and guide you through the complex process of wrongful death claims.

 What is a Wrongful Death?

 South Carolina law defines a “wrongful death” as one caused by the wrongful act, neglect, or default of another person.
 One way to think about it might be that the wrongful act that causes the death must be the type of action for which a personal injury claim could have been filed if the deceased person had lived but been seriously injured.

 Some examples of fatal accidents that can be reason for a wrongful death lawsuit include:

 What is the Statute of Limitations for a Wrongful Death Claim in South Carolina?